 Cheryl is active in the Georgia Association for Women Lawyers, the Atlanta Bar Association, the State Bar of Georgia.
 She currently serves as GAWL’s Immediate Past President and she founded GAWL’s Solo/Small Firm Affinity Group.
 Cheryl is also a member of the National Employment Lawyers’ Association and is a past president of the organization’s Georgia chapter.

 Cheryl is admitted to practice law in Georgia and South Carolina.
 She is also admitted to the United States District Courts for the Northern and Middle Districts of Georgia, the United States Courts of Appeals for the Fourth and Eleventh Circuits, and the United States Supreme Court.

-Cheryl and her husband Brad live with their cat Dixie in the Oakhurst neighborhood of Decatur, Georgia.
+Cheryl and her husband Brad live with their dog Catfish and cat Dixie in the Oakhurst neighborhood of Decatur, Georgia.
 In their spare time, Cheryl and Brad enjoy spending time with friends, listening to live music and going to the beach.

 Cheryl is a 2002 magna cum laude graduate of Georgia State University College of Law.
 She has a B.A. in sociology from Ithaca College and a M.A. in social work from the State University of New York at Albany.